xyproto/gendesk/README.md

 [![Build Status](https://travis-ci.org/xyproto/gendesk.svg?branch=master)](https://travis-ci.org/xyproto/gendesk)

 Generates .desktop files and downloads .png icons based on commandline arguments.
-It's also possible to specify a PKGBUILD file and use the contents as a basis.
+It is also possible to specify a PKGBUILD file and use the contents as a basis.

-See gendesk --help for more info.
+See `gendesk --help` or the man page for more info.

 Pull requests are welcome.

 TODO
 ----
 * Move kw/category mappings into a configuration file
-* Move the icon download URL into a configuration file

 Changes from 0.6.1 to 0.6.2
 ---------------------------